syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

 The following screenshot represents the image of the Excel output with data imported from HTML table.

 ![Output document imported from HTML table](Working-with-Data_images/Working-with-Data_img7.png)

+N> Syncfusion XlsIO supports importing HTML tables with the inline styles alone.
+HTML documents with embedded styles or style sheets are not supported.